rust-lang/rust-by-example/examples/lifetime/input.md

 Because the compiler keeps track of the lifetime of referenced objects in the type system, it can avoid several memory bugs.

-Haven't grok what is a lifetime yet?
+Haven't grokked what a lifetime is yet?
 Don't dismay!
-See the next page
+See the next page.